SofteqDG/ios-objective-c-coding-style/README.md

 #define thumbnailHeight 2
 ```

 Public constants of interface MUST be declared as `extern` in the header file.
-Use `FOUNDATION_EXTERN` macro for such constants.
+You CAN use `FOUNDATION_EXTERN` macro for such constants.

 **For example:**